top of page

 The Peacemaker Difference: Lab-Tested and Veteran-Approved

-Our beans undergo rigorous testing for mold and mycotoxins.
-In fact, our process results in a 96% reduction in common toxins compared to standard commercial coffee.
-When you remove those inflammatory triggers, your stomach doesn't have to work as hard, and the "best coffee for acid reflux" becomes a reality in your mug every morning.
+Peacemaker publishes independent mold-and-yeast laboratory reports for selected roast samples.
+The published results apply only to the identified samples and lots.published sample-specific testing informationcompared to standard commercial coffee.
+When you remove those inflammatory triggers, your stomach doesn't have to work as hard, and the "coffee choices to consider for people who prefer lower-acid options" becomes a reality in your mug every morning.

 Selecting Your Roast: Which One Is Best for You?